 A JLab network upgrade, completed in 2014, provided two 10 Gigabit Ethernet links between the Hall A counting house and the computer center.
 Additionnal fibers are available making it possible to upgrade the link up to 40 Gigabit/sec by using 4 fibers before SoLID running is planned.
-Silo (tape storage) upgrades are planned to accommodate Hall D data, allowing for 12 petabytes per year.
-Currently the SILO system can hold up to 11,240 tapes giving, with compression, a current capacity of 47 PB using LTO6 drives.
+Currently the JLab tape silo system can hold up to 11,240 tapes giving, with compression, a current capacity of 47 PB using LTO6 drives.
 The computer center out year budgets include plans to add a second silo, giving a storage capacity of 22,480 tapes and 48 drives.
-Assuming the evolution of LTO technology (shown in table below), a fully upgraded data storage center will have a capacity of 1840 PB and handle data rates up to 52.8 GB/sec.
-Assuming the silo is fully upgraded it could hold up to 919 PB of data in the LTO10 technology with a 13.2 GB/s data rate per drive frame or 26.4 GB/s for the whole system.
-Each drive frame can have up to 12 drives, A second two frame silo system is already budgeted to be deployed when needed.
-This would give a total capacity of 1840 PB and data transfer rate 13.2 GB x 4 = 52.8 GB/s, accomodating the needs of SoLID and the other halls.
+Assuming the evolution of LTO technology (shown in table below), a fully upgraded silo would hold up to 919 PB of data using LTO10 technology with a 13.2 GB/s data rate per drive frame or 26.4 GB/s for the whole silo.
+With the planned second two frame silo system (24 drives) the total capacity would be 1840 PB with a data transfer rate 13.2 GB x 4 = 52.8 GB/s, accommodating the needs of SoLID and the other halls.